 - How to make time for writing in the midst of a busy life

-- How to keep keep going when it gets tough
+- How to keep keep going when it got tough

-- How to give yourself the gift of being who you were meant to be.
+- How to give myself the gift of being who I was meant to be.

 Every year since then I’ve led thousands of writers through this extreme creativity challenge and watched them transform themselves from frustrated, everyday people, into people who contribute magic, wonder, empathy and connection to our world.